ibm-cloud-docs/BlockStorage/managing-storage-limits.md

   -h, --help             Show this message and exit.
 ```

 You can request a limit increase by submitting a support case in the [console](https://{DomainName}/unifiedsupport/cases/add){: external}.
 When the request is approved, you get a volume limit that is set for a specific data center.
+{:shortdesc}

 To request a limit increase, open a case and direct it to your sales representative.